Amsterdam/dso-api/dev-docs/source/howto/install.rst

 Run the server
 --------------

-The server needs a JSON Web Key Set (JWKS) to do authorization.
+The server needs a JSON Web Key Set (JWKS) to perform authorization, even when authorized endpoints aren't used; it refuses to start without one.
 For testing and development, use the one in ``jwks_test.json``:

 ::